wehs7661/alchemical_metadynamics/README.md

 - Some preliminary tests of the project were stored in the archived project repository [MetaD_EXE_TestSys](https://github.com/wehs7661/MetaD_EXE_TestSys).
 - The first version of this repository is the same as the [commit 65cd812](https://github.com/wehs7661/alchemical_MetaD_archived/tree/65cd812a1c11042126abd0d177dfb5e9701f8864) of our previous project repository [alchemical_MetaD_archived](https://github.com/wehs7661/alchemical_MetaD_archived) but without the previous git history the files of the old System 3 that have been migrated to [MetaD_EXE_TestSys](https://github.com/wehs7661/MetaD_EXE_TestSys).

 This repository includes the folders listed below.
 For more details about the files in each folder, please refer to the README file in each folder.
+Note that any COLVAR or HILLS files named in the form of `HILLS*fake` or `COLVAR*fake` in this repo are just placeholders used to pass the test on PLUMED-NEST and were not used in our study.
+(The corresponding changes have also been made to each `plumed_sum_bias.dat`.)
+The names of the real files used in our study are without the suffix of `_fake`.
 - `Case_1`: In Case 1, we compared 1D alchemical metadynamics with expanded ensemble in decoupling an argon atom in water.
 This case validates the usage of our algorithm.

 - `Case_2`: In Case 2, we compared 1D alchemical metadynamics with 2D alchemical metadynamics in decoupling a 4-site model in water.
 This case demonstrates the advantages of introducing configurational collective variables (CVs) in higher-dimensional alchemical metadynamics.